Learn more about the latest security and privacy threats

 Self-exclusion GAMSTOP (UK), Spelpaus (SE), Coalition for Fantasy Sports plus idPair (US DFS), state-specific registries Integrated registry checks at signup, deposit, and configurable triggers

-Ongoing monitoring Continuous CDD, transaction monitoring, problem-gambling triggers Pair with AML software
+Ongoing monitoring Continuous CDD, transaction monitoring, problem-gambling triggers Pair with AML software; see our perpetual KYC breakdown

 For deeper detail, see adverse media screening AML guide and the three pillars of customer verification.

-How does Zyphe support multi-vertical operators on one player base?
+How does Zyphe support multi-vertical KYC for iGaming on one player base?

-This is the core problem an iGaming KYC stack has to solve and the part most vendors get wrong.
+This is the core problem a KYC for iGaming stack has to solve and the part most vendors get wrong.
 A multi-vertical operator runs sportsbook, casino, DFS, lottery, and sometimes poker on the same player.
 Most KYC vendors verify each entry point independently, which means three or four full re-verifications on what should be one customer record.
 Every duplicate is a breach surface and a drop-off point.

 Zyphe verifies once and the same player walks across every vertical.
 Once cleared, they hold a portable KYC Passport: a signed, user-controlled credential.
 Your sportsbook reads it.
 Your casino reads it.
 Your DFS app reads it.
 Your lottery reads it.
 Each vertical applies its own policy on top: different age threshold for DFS in Iowa versus sportsbook in Nevada, different EDD threshold for high-stakes casino versus low-stakes lottery, but the underlying identity is the same record.